Beating the Bounds

 6. The land falls away sharply and the path descends down steps known as Jacob’s Ladder.

-8. On your right can be seen the stile where Thomas Harding, the Protestant martyr, was arrested in 1532.
+8. After 160m you will see a kissing gate and memorial sign, where Thomas Harding, the Protestant martyr, was arrested in 1532.

 9. Take great care, as there is a sheer drop over the edge into a large hollow.
 In the past, there was a kiln here.
 Chalk dug from the dell was burned in the kiln and sold to local builders.
 They slaked the lumps in water to make a cream like paste, mixed it with sand to make mortar for laying bricks, and with cow hair and fine sand for plastering walls.